-The valuation of NHJC for FY2019 was undertaken by the same independent international valuer from Japan who did the valuation for FY2018.
-The methodology and bases for the FY2019 valuation were the same as those of the FY2018 valuation.
+The valuation of NHJC for the financial year ended 31 December 2020 was undertaken by the same independent international valuer from Japan who did the valuation for FY2019.
+The methodology and bases for the valuation were the same as those of the FY2019 valuation.
 Fair value measurement was derived using the Option Pricing Models to determine the valuation of the NHJC preference shares.
-Part of the preference shares valuation was the equity valuation which was determined based on the income approach and market approach.
-Key assumptions included the projected revenue growth, discount rate, terminal growth rate, discount for lack of control, discount for lack of marketability, and market multiples of comparable companies.
+Part of the preference shares valuation was the equity valuation which was determined based on the income approach for the financial year ended 31 December 2020.
+Due to the heightened uncertainty of the COVID-19 outbreak, the valuation may be subjected to more fluctuation than during normal market conditions.

-Accordingly, the Group recorded a loss before tax of S\$16.465 million and a loss after tax of S\$16.707 million for FY2019.
+Accordingly, the Group recorded a loss before tax of S\$28.292 million and a loss after tax of S\$28.429 million for FY2020.